Elephants in India

 Elephants in India | Bandhavgarh National Park

-“When the elephants walk, the forests walks with them.”
+“When the elephants walk, the forests walk with them.”

 – Sudha Ramen

-Elephants are gentle giants and magnanimous being that are are beyond valuable to our ecosystem.
-They are largest living land mammals with an incredible amount of intelligence and highly social behaviour.
+Elephants are gentle giants and magnanimous beings that are beyond valuable to our ecosystem.
+They are the largest living land mammals with an incredible amount of intelligence and highly social behavior.

 The Indian Elephant (Elephas maximus indicus) is one of the sub-species of the Asian Elephants.
 These are smaller than their African cousins and are natives of India and South Asia.
 The Indian Elephant is the largest terrestrial mammal of India.